DomainDrivenArchitecture/dda-managed-vm/README.md

 * htop, iotop, iftop, strace, mtr in case of low level debugging.

 ## Usage documentation
-This crate installs and configures your desktop (-vm).
-You can provision precreated desktops (see Prepare VM) or cloud instances.
+This crate installs and configures software on your virtual machine.
+You can provision pre-created virtual machines (see paragraph "Prepare vm" below) or cloud instances.

-### Prepare vm (optional)
+### Prepare vm
+If you want to use this crate, please ensure you meet the preconditions for the remote machine, i.e. xubuntu and openssh-server installed.
+You may use the steps below:
-1. install xubuntu16.04.02
+1. Install xubuntu16.04.02
-2. login with your initial user
+2. Login with your initial user
 ```
 sudo apt-get update
 sudo apt-get upgrade